innobead/pygradle/README.md

 [![Travis CI](https://travis-ci.org/innobead/pygradle.svg)](https://travis-ci.org/innobead/pygradle)

 # Goals
-Create a simple Ptyhon Gradle Plugin to build and test Python project in a sandbox.
+Create a simple Ptyhon Gradle Plugin to compile, build, test and publish Python project in a sandbox.

 # Features
 * Use Python virtualenv to test, build in sandbox.